 Thousands of independent software vendors (ISVs) and their partners use Common Data Model for their own solutions, and are building services and offerings based on Common Data Model schemas.

-Organizations from industries such as healthcare are working closely with Microsoft to extend the Common Data Model to their specific business concepts—for example, Patient and Care Plan—through industry solution accelerators.
+Organizations from industries such as healthcare are working closely with Microsoft to extend Common Data Model to their specific business concepts—for example, Patient and Care Plan—through industry accelerators.
 This extends the benefit of the Common Data Model standard entities to these verticals so that industry solutions can interoperate more easily.

 How to use Common Data Model: Describes Common Data Model in detail and discusses use cases for creating data in the model or transforming your existing data into the model.